-At Metro Pain and Vein Centers, our team treats various types of long and short-term pain.
+At Metro Pain Centers, our team treats various types of long and short-term pain.
 This includes rare but excruciating cases of cluster headaches.
 Cluster headache attacks can have remission periods that can last up to months or even years, but when a cluster period starts, it can result in debilitating pain that can disrupt your daily life.

 Cluster headaches are a rare condition, and only one in a thousand people experience it worldwide.
 However, how we treat one patient with a cluster headache isn’t the same treatment for every patient with cluster headaches.
-At Metro Pain and Vein Centers, you can seek treatments for this condition with our cluster headache specialists and other pain management experts in our state-of-the-art facilities.
+At Metro Pain Centers, you can seek treatments for this condition with our cluster headache specialists and other pain management experts in our state-of-the-art facilities.
 Together with our team, you can develop a treatment plan that can minimize the frequency, duration, and intensity of a cluster headache attack.
 This helps you live more comfortably and uninterrupted from doing your day-to-day tasks.

-If you experience symptoms of a chronic headache that’s severely painful or see the signs of a cluster headache incoming, contact Metro Pain and Vein Centers for a consultation.
+If you experience symptoms of a chronic headache that’s severely painful or see the signs of a cluster headache incoming, contact Metro Pain Centers for a consultation.
 We can provide you with short-term and long-term plans on mitigating the pain and powering through an episode with minimal discomfort.

 Cluster headaches are a painful occurrence when you experience sudden intense chronic pain on one side of your head.
 During a cluster period, you can experience multiple headaches that can last from a few minutes to several hours all in one day.
 You may also experience other symptoms like nasal congestion and a runny nose.